IG-PINNs: Interface-gated physics-informed neural networks for solving elliptic interface problems: Introduction

 \section{Introduction}

 The solutions of complex physical problems involve discontinuities caused by multiphysics coupling \cite{1,2}, particularly in interface problems.
-The interface problems are prevalent in various engineering fields, including materials science \cite{3}, fluid dynamics \cite{30}, heat transfer \cite{19, 40} and multiphase flow in porous media \cite{4}, etc. Classical tailored numerical methods have achieved notable success in solving interface problems, such as the interface-fitted finite element method \cite{5}, the immersed interface method \cite{6}, the extended finite element method \cite{7} and immersed boundary method \cite{8}, the ghost flow method \cite{9}, the matched interface and boundary method \cite{10}, the discontinuous Galeriakin method \cite{11}, weak Galeriakin method \cite{12}, etc.
+Interface problems are prevalent in various engineering fields, including materials science \cite{3}, fluid dynamics \cite{4}, heat transfer \cite{5, 6} and multiphase flow in porous media \cite{7}, etc. Classical numerical methods have achieved notable success in solving interface problems, such as finite element method \cite{8,9,10}, finite volume method \cite{11} and immersed boundary method \cite{12}, ghost fluid method \cite{13,14} and its extension \cite{15}, matched interface and boundary method \cite{16}, discontinuous Galerkin method \cite{17}, weak Galerkin method \cite{18}, etc. In \cite{19}, Gibou et al. present a review on numerical methods to simulate multiphase and free surface flows, including the ghost fluid method \cite{14} and the Voronoi interface method \cite{20}.
+And they also proposed several potential future research priorities regarding the use of deep learning to enhance multiphase flow research and simulation.
+In addition, there are many numerical algorithms for problems on irregular domains \cite{20,21,22,23,24}.

-Based on the universal approximation theorem \cite{13}, deep neural networks \cite{14,15,16,17,18,19} have introduced novel approaches for developing numerical algorithms to solve PDEs.
+Based on the universal approximation theorem \cite{25}, deep neural networks \cite{26,27,28,29,30} have introduced novel approaches to develop numerical algorithms to solve PDEs.
 Unlike classical numerical methods, neural networks provide a nonlinear approximation through diverse network architectures and activation functions in hidden layers.
 This universal approximation property extends conventional approximation techniques from linear space to nonlinear space.
-One of the most representative neural network methodologies is physics-informed neural networks (PINNs) \cite{20,21,22}.
+One of the most representative neural network methodologies is physics-informed neural networks (PINNs) \cite{31,32,33}.
 In PINNs framework, the PDEs along with initial and boundary conditions are incorporated into the construction of loss function.
 By optimizing the loss function through an appropriately chosen optimization algorithm, the optimal network parameters can be obtained.
-Furthermore, numerous variants of PINNs have been proposed, including gradient-enhanced physics-informed neural networks \cite{23}, hp-variational physics-informed neural networks \cite{24}, uncertainty quantification physics-informed neural networks with adversarial training \cite{25} and extended physics-informed neural networks (XPINNs) \cite{26} based on domain decomposition.
+Furthermore, numerous variants of PINNs have been proposed, including physics-informed attention-based neural networks \cite{34}, self-adaptive physics-informed neural networks \cite{35}, uncertainty quantification physics-informed neural networks with adversarial training \cite{36} and extended physics-informed neural networks (XPINNs) \cite{37} based on domain decomposition.